weaveworks/policy-agent/docs/running_agent.md

 ```

 Now that we generated the needed files we need to add them to the yaml.
-We need to add the `tls.crt` and `tls.key` to the secret `magalix-policy-agent`.
+We need to add the `tls.crt` and `tls.key` to the secret `policy-agent`.
 As well as the configuration for the validating webhook.
 To do that we copy the content of the files to the helm values file:

 ```yaml